 I am so very thankful to the American Transplant Foundation.
 You are an awesome program!
 Your help took a lot of financial pressure off me at a time when I really needed help.

-I knew all along I wanted to donate a kidney to my aunt, and would have done it without ATF’s assistance.
 But it would have been much more difficult.
 Since I’m out of work for this month of December, I have no income coming in.
 ATF’s help has given me peace of mind.